awslabs/iot-application/deploymentguide/README.md

 # IoT Dashboard Application Deployment Guide

+## Deploying to AWS Cloud with CloudFormation template

+This is the simplest method to deploy the application.
+It deploys the application to your AWS account using CloudFormation template.

+1. Download the provided CloudFormation template from the [download link](../app-deployment-cfn.template.yaml)
+1. Deploy the provided CloudFormation template to your AWS account using CloudFormation console or AWS CLI
+1. The deployment process could take up to 30 minutes
+1. After a successfull deployment, a CloudFormation stack is created for the application and this CloudFormation stack will delete iteself
+1. To start using the application, please refer to [user guide](../userguide/README.md)

-## Deploying to AWS Cloud
+## Deploying to AWS Cloud with CDK

-This will deploy the application to your AWS account using CDK.
+This is the advanced method to deploy the application.
+It deploys the application to your AWS account using CDK.

 ##### Environment requirements